-It is now time for teams to put their robot arms through an official test.
-Each team will get at most three attempts to complete the challenge.
-Should teams wish, they can adjust their designs between tests.

-After the tests, bring the whole group together to discuss the following questions.

-- 1. How well was your robot arm able to meet all the criteria while working within the constraints? - 2.
-What features of your robot arm do you think are the most unique and you are most proud of? - 3.
-How similar was your original design to the actual robot arm your team eventually built and tested? - 4.
-If you found you needed to make changes during the construction phase, what were the most significant changes you made and why did you decide to make these changes? - 5.
+- 1. Give each team three attempts to complete the challenge of moving and dipping their four marshmallows.
+Should teams wish, they can adjust their designs between tests. - 2.
+After the tests, bring the whole group together to discuss the following questions. - a.
+How well was your robot arm able to meet all the criteria while working within the constraints? - b.
+What features of your robot arm do you think are the most unique and you are most proud of? - c.
+How similar was your original design to the actual robot arm your team eventually built and tested? - d.
+If you found you needed to make changes during the construction phase, what were the most significant changes you made and why did you decide to make these changes? - e.
 Which robot arm that another team developed was the most effective or interesting to you?
-Why? - 6.
-If you could have used one additional material, what would you choose and why? - 7.
+Why? - f.
+If you could have used one additional material, what would you choose and why? - g.
 Do you think that this challenge was more rewarding to do as a team, or would you have preferred to work alone on it?
-Why? - 8.
-What did you learn about engineering? - 9.
+Why? - h.
+What did you learn about engineering? - i.
 How do you think the challenge relates to a career in engineering?